AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/using-person-accounts.md

 ---
 # Using Person Accounts {#using-person-accounts}

 Person accounts can be set up in Salesforce to fit the need of your organization.
-Here's how Marketo treats person accounts.
+Here's how Marketo Engage treats person accounts.

 >[!NOTE]
 >